magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 • main.js
 ```

 So far, so good.
-Let's move on with the CLJS test task.
+Let's move on to the CLJS test task.

 ## cljs-tdd

 We already ran the `clj-tdd` environment in a previous
 paragraph.
-Let's now update the `build.boot` build file to be able to
+Let's update the `build.boot` build file to be able to
 launch a `cljs-tdd` environment as well.
 As usual, to use a new `boot`
 task we have to add it to the `:dependencies` environment variable of
 the `build.boot` boot file and require its main namespace to make the